SSBakh/SBU-Blockchain-Winter-22/Homework/400422066/session2/readme.md

 # Note
-The requirements.txt file should list all Python libraries that this notebooks depend on, and they will be installed using:
+The requirements.txt file should list all Python libraries that these notebooks depend on, and they will be installed using:
 ```
 pip install -r requirements.txt
 ```